Equine Science

 • independent research.

 We also organise external visits and run guest lectures.
-This helps you stay informed about the latest industry research.
-You will also have opportunities to take part in research projects.
+This will help you to stay informed about the latest industry research, and you will also have opportunities to take part in research projects.

 Field trips

-Trips are arranged by module leaders to strengthen the learning experience and help students to link theory to practice.
+Trips are arranged by module leaders to strengthen your learning experience and help you to link theory to practice.
 Visits in recent years have included a variety of studs, artificial insemination and embryo transfer specialist centres, UK and international conferences, Tattersalls sales as well as racecourses, training establishments and seed specialists.

 For field trip costs see the Tuition fees section.